khaledEltohamy/Izam/README.md

 In this case we used Hive for reasons that are left to you in the link:
 - [Lab: Write Hive Database NoSql](https://pub.dev/packages/hive)

-The user table consists of:
+The user table consists of (The most prominent qualities):

-ID: (Key attribute) It is configured automatically and represents the foreign key when using any types of relationships between the database and is drawn in (ERD, EERD) diagram.
+ID: (Key attribute) It is configured automatically and represents the foreign key when using any types of relationships between the database and is drawn in (ERD (Entity Relationship Diagram), EER (Enhanced Entity-relationship diagram)) diagrams.

 counter: it expresses a variable element (Dividend attribute).